 Make sure to visit the tiny little fishing village of Hamnøy which is the oldest in Lofoten.
 Perched on the edge of the Reinefjord (fjord), it really is a place you shouldn’t miss.

-Also, it looks just as impressive in the day as it does at night, especially if you see the northern lights.
+Also, it looks just as impressive during the day as it does at night, especially if you see the northern lights.

 3.)
 Visit the tiny village of Reine